PARK OVERVIEW

 - 9 AM to 5 PM

-Times can always change, so before making travel plans get the Main Visitor Center hours on the National Park Service’s official Operating Hours and Seasons web page for New Bedford Whaling National Historical Park.
-Hours for the Waterfront Visitor Center are listed on the Destination New Bedford website.
+Times can always change, so be sure to get the current schedule on the National Park Service’s official Basic Information web page for New Bedford Whaling National Historical Park.

-The New Bedford Whaling Museum, Mariner’s House, Semen’s Bethel, and Rotch-Jones-Duff House and Garden Museum are all privately owned.
-See the following web sites for operating schedules:
+The New Bedford Whaling Museum, Semen’s Bethel, and Rotch-Jones-Duff House are all privately owned.
+See the following websites for operating schedules:

 FEES

-There are no fees associated with visiting the main Visitor Center or the Waterfront Visitor Center.
+There are no fees associated with entering the park’s Visitor Center.
 While no fees are required to visit the Seamen’s Bethel, donations are welcomed.
 There are fees to visit the New Bedford Whaling Museum and the Rotch-Jones-Duff House.
 See the above mentioned websites for the current costs.

 SCHEDULING YOUR TIME